The first time the police accused Evgeny of promoting fascism, he was living in Mordovia, a provincial republic about 350 miles southeast of Moscow.

 “The law in question does not forbid missionary work; it regulates it.
 But Russian law is often interpreted with xenophobia and superstition in mind, not legal literacy,” he says.

-Alexeev says he thinks courts will fill compelled to curtail religious freedoms, as the state seeks to gain more power over Russian society.
+Alexeev says he thinks courts will feel compelled to curtail religious freedoms, as the state seeks to gain more power over Russian society.
 “The state wants to control everything.
 Religious organizations seek the greatest possible autonomy and independence,” Alexeev says.
 “The balance of these two factors is expressed in specific legislation.
 Currently, the pendulum has swung in the direction of strengthening the state, and we will see a further tightening of religious law.”

 Many churches have vowed to continue their operations in Russia, despite the country's increasingly uncertain and hostile environment.